MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ## 2 - Create the App Service

-First let's create the Azure App Service that will host our deployed Web App.
-There are several different ways of creating an App Service depending on your desired workflow.
+Let's first create the Azure App Service that will host our deployed Web App.
+There are several different ways to create an App Service depending on your desired workflow.

 ### [Azure portal](#tab/azure-portal)